 Guatemala Travel Tips

 Guatemala is the Mayan heart of Central America.
 There are dozens of historical sites to explore in this country.
-But there are other charms here too, such as the colonial city of Antigua and the lively market of Chichicastenango, not to mention awesome volcanoes and lakes.
-All that plu dense jungles, colonial cities, and relatively inexpensive food make Guatemala a great place to visit.
+But the country has other charms here as well, such as the colonial city of Antigua and the lively market of Chichicastenango, not to mention awesome volcanoes and lakes.
+All that plus dense jungles, colonial cities, and relatively inexpensive food makes Guatemala a great place to visit.

 Typical Costs in Guatemala

-- Accommodation: A night in a private hostel room is around $15 USD with a budget hotels costing between $30-50.
+- Accommodation: A private double hostel room is around $30 USD with a budget hotel costing between $30-50.
 Most hostels have dorm beds for around $5.

-- Transportation: La camioneta or “chicken buses” are old school buses from North America and offer the most inexpensive way to get round Guatemala at $1 USD for a 1-2 hour journey.
+- Transportation: Las camionetas or “chicken buses” are old school buses from North America, which offer the most inexpensive way to get round Guatemala at $1 USD for a 1-2 hour journey.
 Shuttle buses between Antigua and Guatemala City start at $12.

 - Activities: Most of the activities in Guatemala are centered around historical or natural attractions.
-The entrance to Semuc Champney is $6 and the National Museum of Archaeology and Ethnicity is $3.
+The entrance to Semuc Champey is $6 and the National Museum of Archaeology and Ethnology is $7.
 These are typical prices for attractions in the country.
 The entrance fee to Tikal is $20 USD.

 Money Saving Tips for Guatemala